 They weren’t fringe/artisan producers albeit none of their plants entered the top 10 of production by distiller.

-By dint of good business skills and fortune the Big 5 took the palm, and set the stage for the Canadian whisky industry of the 20th and 21st centuries.
+By dint of good business skills and fortune the Big 5 took the palm, and set the stage for the Canadian whisky industry of the 20th and early 21st centuries.
 But they didn’t create Canadian whisky.

-Its main features existed before their creation: whisky, progressively rectified and aged, with rye and corn as the keynotes, a bequest of American Loyalist and late-Loyalist incomers.*
+Its main features existed before their creation: whisky, progressively rectified and longer aged, with rye and corn as the keynotes, a bequest of American Loyalist and late-Loyalist incomers.*